Santiago de Compostela Cathedral: Façade of the Obradoiro

-A stair allows entrance to the façade.
+The Maximilian Staircase allows entrance to the façade.
 The stair was made in the 17th century by Ginés Martínez and it is of Renaissance style inspired by Giacomo Vignola of Palazzo Farnese.
 It is diamond-shaped with two ramps that surround the entrance to the old 12th century Romanesque crypt of the Master Mateo, popularly called the "Old Cathedral".
+According to Manuel Gago Mariño, the sculptures at the base of the Maximilian Staircase of the cathedral, built by Maximilian of Austria are also related to the Battle of Clavijo.

 Between the existing plane of the façade of the Obradoiro and the old Romanesque portal (Pórtico da Gloria) there is a covered narthex.

 This façade has become a symbol of the cathedral and the city of Santiago de Compostela.
-As such, it is the engraving on the back of the Spanish euro coins of 1, 2 and 5 cents..
+As such, it is the engraving on the back of the Spanish euro coins of 1, 2 and 5 cents.

 South façade or das Pratarías

 The façade of the Silverware (Pratarías in Galician) is the southern façade of the transept of the cathedral of Santiago de Compostela; it is the only Romanesque façade that is preserved in the cathedral.
 It was built between 1103 and 1117 and elements from other parts of the cathedral have been added in subsequent years.
 The square is bound by the cathedral and cloister on two sides.
 Next to the cathedral is the Casa do Cabido.

 It has two entrance doors in degradation with archivolts and historical tympanums.
 The archivolts are attached over eleven columns, three are of white marble (middle and corners) and the rest of granite.
 In the center are the figures of twelve prophets and the Apostles on the sideline.
 On the tympanums is a large frieze separated from the upper body by a strip supported by grotesque corbels; on this floor are two windows decorated with Romanesque archivolts.